 Cynthia Hughey, Assistant Head of School

-Prior to this, Cynthia has also regularly participated in Ruth King’s Mindful of Race workshops.
+Cynthia also regularly participates in Ruth King’s Mindful of Race workshops.
 Learn more at ruthking.net.

 Staff: Professional Development

 here.
-Anti Bias Education The Program/Cultural Diversity Committee spent two years studying Anti-Bias Education and used their study to develop culturally inclusive guidelines for holidays in the classroom and will lead a school-wide professional development series on the text in 2017-18.
+Anti Bias Education The Program/Cultural Diversity Committee spent two years studying Anti-Bias Education and used their study to develop culturally inclusive guidelines for holidays in the classroom and led a school-wide professional development series on the text in 2017-18.
 Learn more about this book

 Our Parent Affinity Groups